The biggest challenge for small businesses (or SMBs) is growth.

 Now that you know more about the options you have in terms of CRM software for small businesses, it’s time to start assessing.

-Some things you may want to ‘chew on’ before you make your decision include implementation and the technical assistance required, user minimums, usability, costs and of course, with the new GDPR in place – security features.
+Some things you may want to chew on before you make your decision are the set up regarding implementation and the technical assistance required, user minimums, usability, costs and of course, with the new GDPR in place – security features.

 Source: Work Wise

-As we mentioned previously in this article, integration options are a particularly important factor in that you can combine your CRM software with all of the tools in your present toolkit rather than having to import data manually – which can cost you a lot of time and energy.
+As we mentioned previously in this article, integration options are a particularly important factor in that you can combine your CRM software with all of the tools in your present toolkit (including your customer feedback tool) rather than having to import data manually – which can cost you a lot of time and energy.

-Want to learn more about our integration options?
-Click here.
+Click here to learn more about our integration options? .

 Want to learn more about Mopinion’s all-in-1 user feedback platform?
 Don’t be shy and take our software for a spin!
 Do you prefer it a bit more personal?
 Just book a demo.
 One of our feedback pro’s will guide you through the software and answer any questions you may have.